kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Synovial plane

 #### Answer: B. Secondary cartilaginous joint - TRUE
-- The intervertebral joints are an example of a secondary cartilaginous joint.
-This variety of joint occurs conveniently along the midline of the axial skeleton.
-Other examples include the manubriosternal and xiphisternal joints and the symphysis pubis.
-Structurally, they are similar to primary cartilaginous joints, except they also have a disc of fibrocartilage between the hyaline layers.
+- Intervertebral joints are an example of a *secondary cartilaginous joint*
+- This variety of joint occurs conveniently along the midline of the axial skeleton
+- Other examples include
+	- manubriosternal joint
+	- xiphisternal joint
+	- symphysis pubis
+- Structurally, they are similar to primary cartilaginous joints
+	- EXCEPT they also have a disc of *fibrocartilage* between hyaline layers

 **Notes**
 - Fibrous joints are formed when two bones meet with fibrous tissue in-between.
 Examples include the teeth, skull sutures and interosseous membranes between the limb bones.